shenhuiying2017/azure-docs.es-es/articles/application-insights/app-insights-java-collectd.md

       # Other plugin configurations ...
       ...
     </Plugin>
 .   ...

-Configure otros[complementos de collectd](https://collectd.org/wiki/index.php/Table_of_Plugins) que pueden recopilar diversos datos de orígenes diferentes.
+Configure other [collectd plugins](https://collectd.org/wiki/index.php/Table_of_Plugins), which can collect various data from different sources.

-Reinicie collectd según su [manual](https://collectd.org/wiki/index.php/First_steps).
+Restart collectd according to its [manual](https://collectd.org/wiki/index.php/First_steps).

-## Visualización de los datos en Application Insights
+## <a name="view-the-data-in-application-insights"></a>View the data in Application Insights

-En el recurso de Application Insights, abra el [Explorador de métricas y agregue gráficos][metrics] seleccionando las métricas que desea ver en la categoría Personalizado.
+In your Application Insights resource, open [Metrics Explorer and add charts][metrics], selecting the metrics you want to see from the Custom category.

 ![](./media/app-insights-java-collectd/result.png)

-De forma predeterminada, las métricas se agregan en todos los equipos host desde los que se recopilaron estas.
-Para ver las métricas por host, en la hoja Detalles del gráfico, active Agrupación y elija Agrupar por CollectD-Host.
+By default, the metrics are aggregated across all host machines from which the metrics were collected.
+To view the metrics per host, in the Chart details blade, turn on Grouping and then choose to group by CollectD-Host.

-## Para excluir la carga de estadísticas específicas
+## <a name="to-exclude-upload-of-specific-statistics"></a>To exclude upload of specific statistics

-De forma predeterminada, el complemento de Application Insights envía todos los datos recopilados por todos los complementos de lectura de collectd habilitados.
+By default, the Application Insights plugin sends all the data collected by all the enabled collectd 'read' plugins.

-Para excluir los datos de orígenes de datos o complementos específicos:
+To exclude data from specific plugins or data sources:

-* Edite el archivo de configuración.
+* Edit the configuration file.
-* En `<Plugin ApplicationInsightsWriter>`, agregue líneas de directiva de esta manera:
+* In `<Plugin ApplicationInsightsWriter>`, add directive lines like this:

-Directiva | Efecto
+Directive | Effect
 ---|---
-`Exclude disk` | Excluir todos los datos recopilados por el complemento `disk` `Exclude disk:read,write` | Excluir los orígenes denominados `read` y `write` del complemento `disk`.
+`Exclude disk` | Exclude all data collected by the `disk` plugin `Exclude disk:read,write` | Exclude the sources named `read` and `write` from the `disk` plugin.

-Separar directivas con una nueva línea.
+Separate directives with a newline.

-## ¿Tiene problemas?
+## <a name="problems?"></a>Problems?

-*No veo datos en el portal*
+*I don't see data in the portal*

-* Abra [Buscar][diagnostic] para ver si han llegado los eventos sin procesar.
-A veces tardan más en aparecer en el Explorador de métricas.
+* Open [Search][diagnostic] to see if the raw events have arrived.
+Sometimes they take longer to appear in metrics explorer.
-* Es posible que deba [establecer excepciones del firewall para los datos salientes](app-insights-ip-addresses.md).
+* You might need to [set firewall exceptions for outgoing data](app-insights-ip-addresses.md)
-* Habilite el seguimiento en el complemento Application Insights.
-Agregue esta línea en `<Plugin ApplicationInsightsWriter>`:
+* Enable tracing in the Application Insights plugin.
+Add this line within `<Plugin ApplicationInsightsWriter>`:
  *  `SDKLogger true`
-* Abra un terminal e inicie collectd en modo detallado para ver cualquier problema que esté notificando:
+* Open a terminal and start collectd in verbose mode, to see any issues it is reporting:
  * `sudo collectd -f`